krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Geometry
 ---------

 *SeismicMesh* can mesh any domain defined by a signed distance function.
-However, we provide some basic domain shapes: a Rectangle, a Cube, or a Circle.
+However, we provide some basic domain shapes: a rectangle, a cube, or a disk.

 For example::

-    from SeismicMesh import Rectangle, Cube, Circle
+    from SeismicMesh import Rectangle, Cube, Disk

     rectangle = Rectangle(bbox)
     cube = Cube(bbox)
-    circle = Circle(xc=0,yc=0,r=1) # center of (0,0) with a radius of 1.0
+    disk = Disk(xc=0,yc=0,r=1) # center of (0,0) with a radius of 1.0

 .. note::
     A good reference for various signed distance functions can be found at: https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm